knyete/Micropython-scheduler/README.md

 ``add_thread`` returns an integer representing a unique ID for the thread.
 This may be used to stop or pause the thread.

+The scheduler constructor accepts an optional argument defaulting to ``True``.
+If set ``False`` garbage collection is disabled: see below for an explanation of this.

 # Ways of Scheduling

 When a thread yields, the scheduler returns information about the reason it was rescheduled.